n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 ![Above-base substitutions](/images/devanagari/devanagari-abvs.png)

 The `blws` feature replaces below-base-consonant glyphs with special presentation forms.
-This usually includes replacing base consonants that are adjacent to the below-base-consonant form "Rakaar" with contextual ligatures.
+This usually includes replacing base consonants or syllable bases that are adjacent to the below-base-consonant form "Rakaar" with contextual ligatures.